MotusanGroup/bhelpful/README.md

 ## Alternative renderers
 Out of the box, Bhelpful displays a help balloon for a couple seconds when the mouse moves over elements matching the selector.
 (This implementation depends on jQuery and jQuery.balloon (https://urin.github.io/jquery.balloon.js/))

 You may want a different behavior and/or look and feel.
-You can specify a defaultRenderer in the options you pass to the constructor, and this will be used as the default for rendering all your resources.
+You can specify a *defaultRenderer* in the options you pass to the [constructor](#setting-it-up), and this will be used as the default for rendering all your resources.
 You can also override this on individual resources.

 A renderer is a function that specifies how the help is triggered, fetched, and displayed for a given resource.
 It takes the resource as an argument.
-The implementation can access *this.getFilteredContent* to apply the conditions and retrieve the resulting text to display as specified in the help resources file, but this is not required.
+The implementation can call [this.getFilteredContent](#the-api) to apply the conditions and retrieve the resulting text to display as specified in the help resources file, but this is not required.

 For example, the following renderer function displays the browser's alert box when the mouse hovers over elements matching the selector.